raffscardoso/raffscardoso/README.md

 A classic Tetris game built entirely in C using the SDL2 library for graphics and input handling.
 This project was a great way to practice my low-level programming skills.

-### 2. Weather App
+### 2. Focus-py

-A simple and clean weather application that provides current weather data using the OpenWeatherMap API.
-This project was a good way to practice my frontend skills and work with external APIs.
+A simple focus application in Python to block specific websites for a certain time.

 ## 🛠️ My Skills